Peruz/icsd/paper/paper.md

 <!--
 Quality of the result is evaluate using RMS.
-Morevover, the potential of the `icsd` algortim can be extended to all the inclusion of a-priori information in the form of model depth-weighting [@cella_inversion_2012], (Oldenburg and Li, n.d.), refined optimisation spatial procedure taking into account the anisotropy (de Villiers et al., 2019), or even time lapse inversion.
+Morevover, the potential of the `pyGeoCSD` algortim can be extended to all the inclusion of a-priori information in the form of model depth-weighting [@cella_inversion_2012], (Oldenburg and Li, n.d.), refined optimisation spatial procedure taking into account the anisotropy (de Villiers et al., 2019), or even time lapse inversion.
 -->

 # Example Usage